 The Festival is open rain or shine.
 When it’s raining is one of the best times to be at the Festival, as it’s easier to get up close to the art.

 Artists, performers and menus are subject to change.

 Artful Experience inspires visitors to get excited about the creative process behind the art.
 Several artistic media will be demonstrated from 11 a.m. to 9 p.m.
 Tuesday through Saturday; 11 a.m. to 6 pm.
 Sunday.
 Come see artists at work wood carving, painting, performing and other entertaining media.
 You are welcome to ask questions about how they make the work and see the materials close up.

 More than 500 artists applied and submitted work for the Festival jury process.
 The 144 chosen artists are some of the nation’s finest.
 Media includes oils, water, sculpture and two and three-dimensional works.
 For a complete list please click HERE.

 Our daily Art Moves program will be on the move during Festival of the Arts.
 Look for artist pop-ups throughout Festival grounds.
 You’ll be able to check out an acoustic set by your favorite local musician or a live art demonstration from a local artist!

 This year we’re welcoming back the Culinary Arts demonstration tent.
 Located inside Bicentennial Park, you can find demonstrations and tastings by your favorite local restaurants, chefs, and Festival food vendors.

 Children’s Art Field

-Children may complete two art projects – an origami kite and plant-a-seed for a $2 fee at Children’s Art Field.
+Children may complete three art projects – handprint butterflies, Oklahoma sky pomp, and a suncatcher for a $3 fee at Children’s Art Field.
 This tent is located on the NW corner of the City Hall lawn.

 Children and adults may participate for free in a larger-than-life works of art in Creation Station, located on the west side of City Hall.
 Add to this giant collaborative sculpture that grows and changes throughout the week.